Taylor Widener: Arizona Diamondbacks

 On February 18, 2018, the Yankees sent Widener to the Arizona Diamondbacks in a three-team trade, in which the Yankees acquired Brandon Drury from the Diamondbacks, the Diamondbacks acquired Steven Souza from the Tampa Bay Rays, and the Rays acquired Nick Solak from the Yankees and Anthony Banda and two PTBNL (Colin Poche and Sam McWilliams) from the Diamondbacks.
 Widener spent 2018 with the Jackson Generals, pitching to a 5–8 record with a 2.75 ERA in 26 games (25 starts).
-He spent 2019 with the Triple-A Reno Aces, going 6–7 with an 8.10 ERA over 23 starts, striking out 109 over 100 innings.
+He was a Southern League Mid-Season All-Star and named to Baseball America's Double-A All-Star team.
+The Diamondbacks named him their Pitcher of the Year.
+Before the 2019 season, MLB.com ranked him as the third best prospect in the Diamondbacks system.
+He spent the year with the Triple-A Reno Aces, going 6–7 with an 8.10 ERA over 23 starts, striking out 109 over 100 innings.